Control measures to prevent surgical site infection following gastrointestinal procedures in adults

 Gastrointestinal procedures are among the highest risk procedures for SSI due to the presence of intraluminal bacteria.
 According to data published by the National Healthcare Safety Network, rates of SSI following bile duct, liver, or pancreatic surgery are as high as 10 per 100 procedures.
 Rates of SSI following colon surgery are approximately 5 per 100 procedures, and rates of SSI following gallbladder surgery are 0.7 per 100 procedures .

 Issues related to prevention of SSI following gastrointestinal procedures will be reviewed here.
 Issues related to epidemiology of SSI and general principles of SSI prevention are discussed further separately.
-(See "Epidemiology of surgical site infection in adults" and "Antimicrobial prophylaxis for prevention of surgical site infection in adults" and "Overview of control measures for prevention of surgical site infection in adults".)
+(See "Antimicrobial prophylaxis for prevention of surgical site infection in adults" and "Overview of control measures for prevention of surgical site infection in adults".)

 There are two key components of antimicrobial prophylaxis for prevention of surgical site infection (SSI) following gastrointestinal procedures: antibiotic selection and timing of administration (to optimize tissue concentration at the time of surgery).
 The choice of agents depends on the type of procedure, as discussed in the following sections (table 1).
 Timing of administration is discussed separately.
 (See "Antimicrobial prophylaxis for prevention of surgical site infection in adults", section on 'Timing'.)